By Joseph Walter

 The lyrics also do a fantastic job of conveying the meta-concept and in-show concept: despite the new looks and powers, they're "stronger than before" but still "rangers at the core," just like how the Zeo Crystal amplified their Ranger powers to the utmost limits.

-The rising notes of the verses and high-energy guitar work build excitement, and the slight references of "go go Power Rangers" go a long way to continue peaking the excitement.
-And finally, when it feels like the energy can't be revved up any further, they climax with easily the best version the MMPR theme ever committed to sound.
+The rising notes of the verses and high-energy guitar build excitement, while the slight references of "go go Power Rangers" go a long way to continue peaking the excitement.
+Finally, when it feels like the energy can't be revved up any further, they climax with easily the best version the MMPR theme ever committed to sound.
 Yes, it's even cooler than the orchestral one.

-It's this nostalgia-but-refined bridge that takes an already kick-ass theme and, forgive the reference, "turns it to eleven."
+It's this nostalgic-but-refined bridge that takes an already sweet theme and, forgive the reference, "turns it to eleven."

 SPD is another great piece by Ron Wasserman, the man who graced us with the original theme.
 The show itself is one of the best seasons the franchise has to offer, and the theme is nicely done, if not a little repetitious, a'la Power Rangers in Space.